ebarzegar/bioinformatics-portfolio/02_Multiple_Sequence_Alignment/results.md

 [Clustal Omega Alignment](results/clustal_omega_alignment.txt)

 The alignment showed both highly conserved regions, represented by continuous asterisks (*), and variable regions containing substitutions and gaps.

+Conducting a weblogo:
+For the semiconservative 50 nucleotide of: